tlhunter/vimrc/README.md

 * Use _,y_ to toggle the tag browser
 * Use _Ctrl+P_ to perform a recursive fuzzy filename search
 * Use _,a_ and type a phrase to search to search based on content within your files (quote and escape if needed)
-* Use _,A_ to close the open ack search results at the bottom of the screen (same going down, closing, going right, e.g. _,j ,Q ,l_)
+* Use _,A_ to close the open ack search results at the bottom of the screen

 ### File Browser (NERDTree)